finxter/PeerBrain/README.md

 ### Updates

 **2023/03/15**
--Code clean-up
+* Code clean-up
--User account creation now requires email verification before allowing you to login -Password reset functionality has been added
+* User account creation now requires email verification before allowing you to login
+* Password reset functionality has been added

 ### How does the open-source workflow work?